MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 > [!NOTE]
 > System Center Operations Manager Reporting cannot be installed in a side-by-side fashion with a previous version of the Reporting role and **must** be installed in native mode only.
 (SharePoint integrated mode is not supported.)

 Use the SQL Server Service Packs that are in support by Microsoft.
-To view the supported versions, you can search and review the [product lifecycle policy](https://support.microsoft.com/lifecycle/search).
+To view the supported versions, you can review the [Update Center for Microsoft SQL Server](https://technet.microsoft.com/library/ff803383.aspx).

 Additional hardware and software considerations apply in your design planning: